 An additional walkover survey was undertaken to inform three cable routing options, which would all traverse agricultural fields and local highways to the south of the river Afon Llan.
-Two routing options related to the alignment of the cable run from the proposed customer substation to the existing pylon located off Ystrad Road, Fforestfach (namely Option A and Option B).
-The third option was for the potential of a direct wire to an adjoining industrial user.
+Two routing options related to the alignment of the cable run from the proposed customer substation to the existing pylon located off Ystrad Road, Fforestfach.
+The third option was for the potential of a direct wire to an adjoining industrial user but this is no longer a suitable option.

-The Applicant is now proposing to reroute the cable trench along the existing local highway (namely Swansea Road, Carmarthen Road, Ystrad Road and Denver Road).
-In addition, a second point of connection option is being introduced to the scheme and this is located to the north off Carmarthenshire Road.
-The planning application boundary has been extended to accommodate these changes.
+The Applicant is now proposing to reroute the cable trench along the existing local highways (namely Swansea Road, Carmarthen Road, Ystrad Road and Denver Road).
+In addition, a second point of connection option is being introduced to the scheme and this is located to the north off Carmarthen Road.
+The planning application boundary has been altered and extended to accommodate these changes.